ViniWata1/viniwata1.github.io/_pages/about.md

   - /about.html
 ---

-I have a bachelor's degree in Economics, and I am also pursuing my academic master's degree in Economics.
+I have a bachelor's degree in Economics, and I am also pursuing my MSc in Economics.

 I'm interested in Political Economy, Development Economics, Programming and Finance.